 11. TITLE AND RISK IN GOODS

-11.1 The title in Goods shall not pass from the Company to the Buyer until one of the following events occur:-
+11.1.
+The title in Goods shall not pass from the Company to the Buyer until the earlier of:

-(a) The later of Delivery and receipt by the Company in full and clear funds of all sums due or owing to the Company from the Buyer on account;
+11.1.1 the Company receives payment in full and clear funds of all sums due or owing to the Company from the Buyer on account; or

-(b) The Buyer sells the Goods in accordance with the Company’s agreement in which case ownership of the Goods will pass to the Buyer immediately before the Goods are delivered to the Buyer’s customer;
+11.1.2 the Buyer sells the Goods in accordance with the Company’s agreement in which case ownership of the Goods will pass to the Buyer immediately before the Goods are delivered to the Buyer’s customer.

-(d) maintain the Goods in a satisfactory condition in accordance with the storage requirements pursuant to clause 5.6(b) above; and
+11.2.4 maintain the Goods in a satisfactory condition in accordance with the storage requirements pursuant to clause 5.6.2 above; and

-11.3 If before title has passes to the Buyer and the Buyer becomes subject to any of the events listed in clause 14.1, then without prejudice to any of its other rights or remedy the Company may at any time:
+11.3.
+If before title has passed to the Buyer and the Buyer becomes subject to any of the events listed in clause 14.1, then without prejudice to any of its other rights or remedy the Company may at any time: